slouc/setting-up-spark/README.md

 - what are RDDs, actions or transformations
 - how to set up JDK on your machine

-It's focused on getting Spark up and running within 10 minutes or so.
+It is focused on getting Spark up and running under 10-15 minutes, with as little digressions as possible.
 There are more detailed tutorials out there, in case that's what you need (you can start from [this one](https://github.com/mbonaci/mbo-spark) or [this one](https://github.com/deanwampler/spark-scala-tutorial)).

 ##Setting up the project##